statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 # Questions and Answers to Supervised Learning.

+### ROC curves
+A wikipedia etry on ROC-curves can be found [here](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)

+1. I don't understand why a ROC score above 0.5 is seen as a good predictor?
+   > An uninformative predictor would give a score of 0.5, any performance better than that is better than expected by chance.

 ### Multiclass SVMs

 1. A support vector machine is used when the data has exactly two classes.
 Why can’t we use it to separate more than two sample groups?
 Wouldn’t we be able to do that by, for example, adding another separating hyperplane?